Education Secretary To Be Named Tuesday

 CLAUDIO SANCHEZ: Arne Duncan helped shape Mr. Obama's education agenda during the campaign.
 As Chicago's top school bureaucrat, Duncan has put a great deal of faith in outsiders to help rescue public education in Chicago, once considered the worst in the nation.
 In an interview with NPR this fall, Duncan argued that the needs of schoolchildren in cities like Chicago are simply too big, too urgent.

-Mr. ARNE DUNCAN (United States Secretary of Education-Designate): We've had children who have lived in cars, who have been homeless.
+ARNE DUNCAN: We've had children who have lived in cars, who have been homeless.
 We have students that we worry so much about them not eating over the weekends that we send food with them home on Friday afternoon to make it through the weekend until we can feed them breakfast Monday.
 And to me the answer is not to throw up our hands and make excuses.
 My answer is that we have to change the nature of what it means to be a school.

 SANCHEZ: Innovation, Duncan argues.
 That's what urban education sorely needs.